-Noise emissions must comply with the relevant NSW Environment Protection Authority standards and the guidelines contained in the Land Use Planning Noise Survey_prepared for the Harbour Trust by Dick Benbow & Associates Pty- Ltd. Certain activities, as identified in this survey, will require further noise assessment and management.
-Management techniques could include a range of options such as time restrictions, application of engineered controls or the preparation of a more detailed Noise Management Plan for specific events.
+Noise emissions must comply with the relevant NSW Environment Protection Authority standards and the guidelines contained in the Land Use Planning Noise Survey prepared for the Harbour Trust by Dick Benbow & Associates Pty Ltd. Certain events and activities, such as those identified in this survey, will require further noise assessment and management.
+Management techniques could include a range of options such as time restrictions, application of engineered controls or the preparation of a more detailed Noise Management Plan for specific events or activities.